ankraft/ACME-oneM2M-CSE/docs/FAQ.md

 ## Network

 1. **How can I access the CSE from remote/another computer on my network?**
-   By default the CSE binds to the *localhost* interface.
-To make it accessible from a remote machine you need to bind the CSE's http server to another network interface, or address.
-This can be done in the *[server.http]* and *[client.mqtt]* sections of the configuration file.
+   By default the CSE binds to the *localhost/loopback* interface, meaning it **will not** be able to receive requests from remote machines.
+To make it accessible from a remote machine you need to bind the CSE's http server or MQTT client to another network interface, or address.
+This can be done in the *[http]* and *[mqtt]* sections of the configuration file.
    Setting the listen interface to "0.0.0.0" binds the http server to all available interfaces.
+   The reason for this default setting is security: making the CSE accessible from remote machines should be a conscious decision and not the default.

 ## Database